 Frank holds certifications for narcotics and scent-detection training, has titled dogs in protection sports and does continuing education on a regular basis at various locations throughout the U.S.

 He has authored a regular column for LongIsland.com and hosts and assists with seminars for both family pet owners and Police-Only training seminars, and was named a Director for www.NADFK9.org, an obedience and protection dog sport.
-He lives with his wife Kathy, his 2 daughters, his Malinois, Trinity, a Mal/Lab cross, Hemi, his current competiton dog Malinois named Baci and a Bichon named Boomer.
+He lives in Virginia with his wife Kathy, his 2 daughters , Mal/ Lab cross Hemi, his current competiton dog, a Malinois named Baci, and Labrador Dolce.